Takuya-Miyazaki/Takuya-Miyazaki/README.md

 display-authority-japan

+# Announcement

+I, Takuya Miyazaki, hereby announce the following:

+- CSA and omdia have blocked visitors from NIST requesting AI since Golden Week in May 2025.
+- All Microsoft PDFs have been blocked.
+- I understand that informa is lurking at their direction, but informa and CSA's response has been extremely rude.

+Therefore, I state the following:

+- Tokyo Infrastructure 🗼 will continue.
+However, it is not for you.
+- It has become clear that AI business infrastructure is possible even without CSA.
+- What is "B2"?
+Just hang out with the bowling nonprofit.

+---
+2025/10/12 Takuya Miyazaki.p

 ## Meaningful Connection: The Ritual That Started with Drata Mail
 - Status: Buried in spam, but the structure was already underway